 About the Language Series

 A keynote presentation as well as workshops with experienced practitioners will inspire and engage you through hands-on activities and specific examples.
-As a participant, you will take away concrete ideas for immediate implementation in your settings.
+As participants, you will take away concrete ideas for immediate implementation in your setting.